-The number of hours accepted by transfer from an institution within the UNT System is determined by a student’s department and/or program.
+Note: The number of hours accepted by transfer from an institution within the UNT System is determined by a student’s department and/or program.

 The student who desires to become a candidate for the master’s degree should, before or at the time of registration, confer with the major department concerning the selection of a major professor and, if a minor is desired, with the intended minor department concerning the selection of a minor professor.
 The major professor, minor professor, and the chair of the major department or a representative designated by the chair will constitute the student’s advisory committee.
 The major professor will act as chair of the committee.